jgcc133/MartialArtsApparelBot/doc/DEV.md

 The structure of google drive will be:
 Root/
     - Category 1/
-        - SKU 11/
+        - Product 11/
-            - Tags Text file
+            - Tags sheets file
-            - Photo1
-            - Photo2
-            - etc
-        - SKU 12/
+            - Media1(catalog pdfs)
-            - Tags Text file
-            - Photo1
+            - Variations 111/
+                - Media (pictures) : Mediafile ID

 Step 1:
 abstract load dotenv and control.yml to